blongg/vai-code-challenges/README.md

 ## Details

 User your criativity to design the pages/screens in the best way you like.
+Also, we can use any global store you want like Redux or Mobx, if you need it.

 ## Requirements
 - [ ] Create a List and Detail view for some Users Model